qhammad99/Node-Server-Monitoring-with-Prometheus_and_Grafana/Readme.md

-# Node-Server-Monitoring-with-Prometheus_and_Grafana
-In that project we will create a node-js server using express framework.
+In this project we will create a node-js server using express framework.
 Then we will start monitoring that server.

     Document version 1.1